 They're generally equally as safe as OEM parts but cost much less.
 They're typically the sheet metal or plastic components that make up the exterior of the car: bumpers, fenders, hoods, and so on.

 Your insurance company can't require you to use a certain kind of car part for your repairs, but they may ask you to pay the difference if the part you want is more expensive.

 Pros of Aftermarket Parts

-Selection: Your car has only one manufacturer, so if you want an OEM part, you will have only one choice.
-As we all know, fewer choices and only one person controlling the market means that prices will be higher.
-Not so with the aftermarket.
-In fact, you may have loads of makers to choose from.
-A big selection brings with it more convenience, too.
-You're much more likely to find the aftermarket version of a part you need at your local parts store as compared to the OEM version which may only be available at the dealership's shop.
+Your car has only one manufacturer, so if you want an OEM part, you will have only one option.
+But with aftermarket parts, you may have loads of makers to choose from.
+A big selection means more competition and lower prices, as well as more convenience, too.
+You're much more likely to find the aftermarket version of a part you need at your local parts store, whereas the OEM version may need to be ordered, delaying your repair.

 Cons of Aftermarket Parts

-Warranty: Practically all OEM parts come with some level of warranty protection, usually one year.
+Practically all OEM parts come with some level of warranty protection, usually one year.
 Aftermarket parts sometimes come with little or no warranty.
-There's usually a reason for this.
-Did I mention sticking to brand names?

 It's illegal for companies to void your car warranty for using aftermarket parts.
 You can file a complaint with the FTC if you think a warranty claim was denied unfairly.